So You Think You Can Dance (Vietnamese TV series)

 Thử thách cùng bước nhảy: So You Think You Can Dance is a Vietnamese televised dance competition and an entry in the international So You Think You Can Dance television franchise.
-The show is produced by Dong Tay Promotion Company and Endemol Shine Group under licence from 19 Entertainment, Dick Clark Productions and Conrad Sewell Productions and begins broadcasting its first season on September 15, 2012.
+The show is produced by Dong Tay Promotion Company and Endemol Shine Group under licence from 19 Entertainment and Dick Clark Productions and begins broadcasting its first season on September 15, 2012.
 Chí Anh from the local Dancing with the Stars is set to be a permanent judge, with additional permanent judges yet to be announced.
 Guest judges include Ngô Thanh Vân, broadway staff John Huy Trần, choreographer Trần Ly Ly, B-boy Việt Max, and MC Thanh Bạch.
 The show's winner will receive 400 million đồng and a choice between several career advancement opportunities.

 Format

 The show will feature twenty-three episodes, and a format similar to that of the original U.S. series in season 2-8.
 The first season will begin with three open audition episodes in which dancers (both professional and amateur, from any stylistic background and of ages from 16 to 30) can attempt to impress a panel of judges with their ability and earn a spot amongst the Top 100 competitors in the Ho Chi Minh City Semi-finals, which will represent one episode.
 The various rounds of the semi-finals will reduce these 100 contestant to a Top 20, who will then be paired into ten couples that will go on to perform in nine successive live shows, each of which will be followed by a results show, all culminating in a live finale.